rosakooijmanss/game2048forcs32/README.md

 The player has 4 options every time: arrow left, right, up, or down.
 It will keep putting in any of these inputs untill the game is either lost or won.

-Internet and aI
+Internet and AI

 We could come up with the idea to implement what would happen whenever the player would press the left arrow.
 A slide to the left would happen and with the help of our other functions, that would merge all of the same tiles and create a new board.
-However,
+However, it would become very long if we had to write this for all of the other three moves.
+We thought there would be a possibility of doing this smarter, so we asked ClaudeAI.
+It came up with the idea to still use the left slide option, but turn the board on every move.
+This would need a lot less code, so we used this idea.

+In step 1 of main sliding logic, we changed changed it in Claude AI from a for loop to a list to make our script shorter.

+The next step in implementing what happens when one of the arrows is pressed, is turning the board.
+We knew how to shift it from left to right, using ....
+However, we did not know how to transpose the board, so we asked the internet how to transpose a 2D list.
+It gave us the idea to unpack the operator, zip the board, and then pair it.
+Below is the provided code.
-return [list(row) for row in zip(*board)]
+[list(row) for row in zip(*board)]
-The zip

 The game over part 2